couchbase/fleece/Fleece.md

 An array consists of a two-byte header, an item count (which fits in the header if it's less than 4096), and then a contiguous sequence of values.
 For fast random access, each value is the same length: 2 bytes in a regular **narrow** array, 4 bytes in a **wide** array.

+### Dictionaries

-Dictionaries are like arrays except that each item consists of two values: a key followed by the value it maps to.
+Dictionaries are like arrays, except that each item consists of two values: a key followed by the value it maps to.
 The items are sorted by increasing key, to allow lookup by binary search.
 (For JSON compatibility the keys must be strings, but the format allows other types.)

+Keys MAY take the form of small integers, if the "shared keys" optimization is being used.
+In this case, there is an external persistent mapping from integers to strings that's used to interpret the meanings of the integer keys.
+Using this optimization can significantly shrink the data size and speed up key lookups.

+>**Note:** The shared-keys optimization obviously requires that all creators and consumers of the encoded data agree on a shared consistent mapping.
+This is outside the scope of Fleece.
+The library provides support for managing such a mapping, and using it while encoding and decoding, but leaves the persistent shared storage of the map (as an array of strings) up to the client.

+>**Note:** If a given key string is part of the mapping, it MUST always be encoded as an integer, since readers will be expecting it to be an integer.
+(Otherwise readers would have to retry every failed integer lookup using the equivalent string, which would slow down access.)

+Keys are sorted by default; this allows binary search for lookups.
+An encoder MAY write unsorted dictionaries, but _only_ if all potential readers know about this and use linear search, since otherwise a binary search will fail.

+The key ordering is very simple: integers sort before strings, and strings are compared lexicographically as byte sequences, as if by memcmp, _not_ by any higher-level collation algorithms like Unicode.

 ### Pointers